f41lure/groundXero/README.md

 # groundXero
 ground zero

-miscellaneous short programs made in a sitting. mostly shit, but a few I'm proud of are my:
+miscellaneous short programs made in a sitting. mostly shit. a couple fun ones such as a text editor and a currency converter.

-currency converter
-character to integer converter text editor with features equal to that of WordPad
+forgive me for the shit code since I made these when I was like 11 or 12.